Choose a state that you wish to view specific education, exam, and license requirements.

 The Bureau of Labor Statistics (BLS) of the U.S. Department of Labor notes that, as of May 2019, the mean annual wage for lawyers practicing in the United States was $145,300.
 This translates to an average hourly wage of $69.86.
 Lawyers earning in the 50th percentile average $122,960 annually.
 Those earning in the 75th percentile average an annual salary of $186,350.

 Becoming a lawyer is a methodical, step-by-step process that anyone can follow, as long as they know what is expected of them.
 Although becoming an attorney/lawyer in any state is a uniform procedure, each state does have its own requirements, and some states differ from others in these mandates.
+There are also many types of lawyers within the industry of law.

 In general, the first step towards becoming an attorney in any state is to obtain undergraduate, pre-law education.
 While this education can be in any major, there are some majors that lend themselves well to becoming a lawyer.
 They include political science, English, history, business, economics and philosophy.
 The main thing is that the school in which you obtain this bachelor’s degree is accredited by a regional or national accreditation agency recognized by the Council for Higher Education Accreditation (CHEA) or the U.S> Department of Education (USDE).